Boston Wellbeing Hub - Centenary Church

 Back to Support

 Community Wellbeing Hub provide grass roots level mental health support.
-Hubs are led by Community Connectors who provide free, confidential support and advice and signpost you to other services in the local area.
+Hubs are supported by Community Connectors who provide free, confidential support and advice and signpost you to other services in the local area.

 Hubs are a great place to visit if you are experiencing mental health and wellbeing challenges, want to take up a new hobby or activity, or reduce loneliness and isolation.